Discovering Benedictine Values

 Learn more about Steve Arnold

-Rev. Paul Tillman
+Rev. Paul Tillman, OblSB

 Rev. Paul Tillman serves as lead pastor at Heartwood Church in Oakdale.
 Paul has earned a B.A. in Biblical Studies from Grace School of Theology and Ministry, a B.A. in Humanities and Religious Studies from California State University Sacramento, and a M.Div. from Wesley Seminary at Indiana Wesleyan University.
 He is ordained in The Wesleyan Church […]

-Learn more about Rev. Paul Tillman
+Learn more about Rev. Paul Tillman, OblSB

 Laurie Erickson